 Leaders: 2020 forecast is rosy for border trade with Mexico

-LAS CRUCES, N.M. - Border trade leaders are expressing optimism for the 2020 trade forecast with Mexico especially at the busy Santa Teresa Port of Entry in New Mexico.
-The Las Cruces Sun-News reports that's because port officials, which have long lacked the ability to process hazardous materials, expect that to change by the end of 2020.
-Adding a hazmat containment site could increase the port’s volume of traffic by 20 percent _ from 600 trucks per day to 720.
-Democratic U.S. Senator Martin Heinrich of New Mexico says governing the specifics of the United States-Mexico-Canada Agreement have been ironed out and the parties can move forward with a degree of certainty on border trade.
+That's because port officials, which have long lacked the ability to process hazardous materials, expect that to change by the end of 2020., the Las Cruces Sun-News reported.
+Adding a hazmat containment site could increase the port’s volume of traffic by 20 percent - from 600 trucks per day to 720.

 “By piecing together that hazmat capability, we’re going to get a lot more traffic and be able to attract a lot more prospects,” Jerry Pacheco, president of the New Mexico-based Border Industrial Association.

 The general optimism comes after the uncertainties governing the specifics of the United States-Mexico-Canada Agreement - which replaces the North America Free Trade Agreement - have been ironed out, U.S. Senator Martin Heinrich, D-NM, said.

 “I think, now that we have a level of certainty as to what the regulatory environment looks like, that will provide more confidence in long-term investments and the potential for growth in this particular port of entry,” Heinrich told the Sun-News.
 “I think it means more economic activity.
 I think it means more volume, and we need to plan for that.
 And the sooner, the better.”